sensu/sensu-docs-legacy/source/docs/0.17/getting-started.md

 This guide will provide an introduction to the following primitives, and built-in features (for Sensu Enterprise users):

-- Checks (used to monitor services or measure resources)
+- Checks - used to monitor services or measure resources
-- Handlers (for taking action on Sensu Events, which are produced by checks)
+- Handlers - for taking action on Sensu Events, which are produced by checks
-- Filters (filter events destined for one or more event handlers)
+- Filters - for filtering (removing) events destined for one or more event handlers
-- Mutators (transform event data for handlers)
+- Mutators - transform event data for handlers
 - Getting started with Sensu Enterprise